Ecwid/ecwid-api-docs/includes/_webhooks.md

 #### Orders

+* New order was placed
+* Order was updated
+* Order was deleted
 * Unfinished order was created
 * Unfinished order was updated
 * Unfinished order was deleted

-`unfinished_order.updated` events are triggered when any changes are made to an unfinished order.
-[Orders endpoint](#orders) allows you to control and get information about unfinished orders in a store.
+`order.updated` and `unfinished_order.updated` events are triggered when any changes are made to an unfinished or completed order.
+[Orders endpoint](#orders) allows you to control and get information about unfinished and completed orders in a store.

-* New order was placed
-* Order was updated
-* Order was deleted

-`order.updated` events are triggered when any changes are made to an order in Ecwid store.
-[Orders endpoint](#orders) allows you to control and get information about orders in a store.

 #### Products